AndrewDales/problem_solving/README.md

   - Day 8: The problem involves a program written in a simple assembly language with jump (goto) statements and an accumulator.
     - I used a State `dataclass` from the `dataclasses` module to keep track of the current state of a program run.
   - Day 10: Solved using a [recurrence relation](https://en.wikipedia.org/wiki/Recurrence_relation)
-  - Day 11: This is an example of a 2D cellular automaton
+  - Day 11: This is an example of a 2D [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton)
     - Solved by using a `dataclass` to hold the current state and tranistioning each cell depending on the transition rules
     - Solution involved writing a `find_neighbour` function to find all the neighbours of a given cell in an n-dimensional grid.
+  - Day 13: This requires solving linear modulo equations.
+Some [modulo maths is required](https://www.omnicalculator.com/math/chinese-remainder#example-using-the-chinese-remainder-theorem), but with this to hand, the programming is easy.
 - [2021](https://github.com/AndrewDales/advent_of_code/tree/main/Advent%20of%20Code/2021)
 - [2022](https://github.com/AndrewDales/advent_of_code/tree/main/Advent%20of%20Code/2022)
   - Day 3: Use `set` and `intersection`

+### Andrew Dales